Skip to Content

 Determining Liability in a Maryland Pedestrian Accident

-Right of way laws determines how pedestrians and motorists should approach crosswalks.
-If a pedestrian uses a crosswalk, the vehicle closest to them must stop to let them pass.
+Right-of-way laws determine how pedestrians and motorists should approach crosswalks.
+If a pedestrian uses a crosswalk, the vehicle closest to them must yield to the pedestrian and stop to let them pass.
 Any driver following that vehicle must also stop.
 They are not allowed to overtake the vehicle that stopped first.

 Restrictions also apply to pedestrians.
 You cannot cross the road when a moving vehicle is already close to your current position.
 In that scenario, you may be responsible for the accident because you gave the driver no time to yield.
 Pedestrians should also use tunnels and overhead crossings if they are available.
 If there is a traffic control signal nearby, a pedestrian must follow its instructions when crossing the road.

-Contact a Baltimore Pedestrian Accident Attorney to Schedule a Free Consultation Today
+Contact a Towson Pedestrian Accident Lawyer to Schedule a Free Consultation Today

-If you’ve been injured in a pedestrian accident in Baltimore, first seek immediate medical attention, then contact a pedestrian accident lawyer either by email or by phone at 443-955-1989 for a same-day response, even before you contact your insurance company.
-We will handle your claims with the kind of personal attention we’ve become famous for.
-Contact us today for a free consultation.
+If you or a loved one has been injured in a pedestrian accident in Baltimore, first seek immediate medical attention, then contact John Leppler either by email or by phone at 443-955-1989 for a same-day response.
+We will handle your claims with the kind of personal attention we've become known for.
+Contact us today for a free case evaluation.